prarid/Product_Reviews_Feedback_Extraction/README.md

 # Feedback Extraction from Product Reviews

 This project aims to identify and extract tangible feedback from product reviews posted on Amazon.
 This is accomplished in two stages: in the first stage a sentiment analysis is utilized to ascertain whether product reviews are positive or negative.
 In the second stage, reviews identified as "negative sentiment" are analyzed to assess if we can determine any themes or common topics emerging.
+The dataset is an extract of ~400K reviews of various various products (predominantely electronics) from Amazon.
+This project is executed in Python, using predominantly the nltk/spacy and sklearn libraries.

 ### What is sentiment analysis?
 Sentiment analysis is a growing genre of text analysis that aims to assess the tone or emotion, a.k.a sentiment, associated with text.
 It gained a lot of mainstream attention in 2020, when stock analysts were especially interested in mining posts from popular subreddits such as r/wallstreetbets to try ascertain the retail investor sentiments about meme stocks via their posts, as thus, predict their potential trading actions.